ulthiel/Magma-UT/Readme.md

 Weyl group of type F4.
 ```

 In the above example, the test database from [https://github.com/ulthiel/Magma-UT-Test-DB](https://github.com/ulthiel/Magma-UT-Test-DB) is cloned automatically in the local "Databases" directory.
-We then retrieved a particular object (the Weyl group F4 in as a matrix group) from the database.
+We then retrieved a particular object—the Weyl group F4 in as a matrix group—from the database.

 Before I go into the details, I want to point out the main idea behind remote databases in Magma-UT.
 You may have noticed that the ```GetFromDatabase``` call took about 1 or 2 seconds.
 Call it again and it will return the object instantaneously!
 What happened?
-The database is managed via Git LFS.
+The database is managed via [Git LFS](https://git-lfs.github.com).
 If you've never heard about Git LFS, here's a description:

 > Git Large File Storage (LFS) replaces large files such as audio samples, videos, datasets, and graphics with text pointers inside Git, while storing the file contents on a remote server like GitHub.com or GitHub Enterprise.

 So, the whole database is stored in a remote location.
 The ```AddDatabase``` function only retrieves the *pointers* to the data files.
 These are *small* text files giving the URL to the remote (and potentially *large*) file.
-Here's how it look like in the example:
+Here's how it looks like in the example:

 ```
 version https://git-lfs.github.com/spec/v1